On This Page...

 Dean Richardson’s approach to counselling is collaborative – it’s not counselling that is *done* to you (it’s not prescriptive) and the counsellor must help you make an informed decision on working with him/her would be the right approach for you.

-So why consider Dean Richardson for counselling in Portsmouth & Southsea?
+So why not consider Dean Richardson for Portsmouth counselling?

 A Helpful Initial Assessment Session.